-Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience
+Whether a Corporate VP or a stay-at-home parent, use this constructive advice to pull you out of depression from this writer’s own experience

 by Gwenn Jones, CPT

-Group fitness has flipped far and away from the old 80s coddling to young skinnies in shiny tights.
+Group fitness has flipped far and away from the old 80s coddle to young skinnies in shiny tights.
 (Thank you.)
 Still thriving, today’s diversity in group exercise and empathetic coaching intelligently transform the physical and emotional well-being of today’s women.

 Four decades of this unbroken love affair have evolved into assorted styles that attract all ages.
 What has not changed is that group fitness still turns exercise into some badass fun.
 The laughter is infectious.
 The airspace is non-punishing.
 And, without a doubt, if you love it, you do it.